nihilux-org/nihilux-publication/README.md

 for now, this is more a concept than a working organization. a kind of proof of concept.

+especially automatically built pdf and ePub are not yet published, nor are displayed the links to get them. it takes time to set everything up...

 as [**nihilux** L.P.](https://nihilux.org "nihilux home page") has been created in Québec, nihilux publication will publish everything in French, in English and in the language it has been written.

-please excuse us for launching an English version only first, it just takes time to set everything up...
+please excuse us for launching an English version only first, once again it takes time to set everything up...

 you can have a look at a prototype of what could be **_[nihilux publication catalog](./catalog "nihilux publication catalog")_** (at least on how this could look).

+after all, this is an [agile project](https://en.wikipedia.org/wiki/Agile_software_development "Wikipedia English article about Agile software development")

 anyone interested with this idea is welcome to share this interest...